 Alex Birkett, Growth at HubSpot and Co-founder at Omniscient Digital, can’t get enough of how Daily Harvest is implementing this strategy.

-But what if you aren’t a subscription brand and you don’t have any product-based reminders to send?
+But what if you aren’t a subscription brand, and you don’t have any product-based reminders to send?
 No problem.
-This is where birthdays and celebrations come in, says Aaron Orendorff, VP of Marketing at Common Thread Collective.
+This is where birthdays and celebrations come in, said Aaron Orendorff, VP of Marketing at Common Thread Collective.

 You’ll want to be careful with how you message rewards programs and sales using SMS, but it can work.

-For ecommerce writer and researcher Kaleigh Moore, she points to American Eagle as a great example of a brand using SMS to share updates about upcoming sales that aren’t annoying or spammy.
+Ecommerce writer and researcher Kaleigh Moore points to American Eagle as a great example of a brand using SMS to share updates about upcoming sales that aren’t annoying or spammy.

-Great, so you have a few ideas of what to use SMS marketing for in sending information and updates to your customers.
-You now even have some best in class examples of brands doing it so you can subscribe and keep track of what you like, and don’t.
+Great, so you have a few ideas of how you can use SMS marketing to send information and updates to your customers.
+You even have some best-in-class examples of brands that are already doing it so you can subscribe and keep track of what you like and don’t like.

-Now, let’s talk about how you put together a strategy for SMS marketing for your own ecommerce brand.
+Now, let’s talk about how you can put together an SMS marketing strategy for your own ecommerce brand.

 As our world becomes more and more mobile, as consumers get more and more comfortable with mobile payments, and as VR and AI drive more of our experiences, data and how brands manage it becomes an important consumer topic.